baljit92singh/Pizza-Online/README.md

-# Follow this steps
+# Follow the steps

 Step 1: Download and install the latest node.js versions 8.11.1 (https://nodejs.org/en/).

 Step 2: Download a file of this project.

 Step 3: Extact the src.zip in same folder.

 Step 4: Make sure the package.json will be replaced by this package.json.

 Step 5: Downloaded folder path to go in common window then run the common npm install.

 Step 6: Run in same path ng serve.

 # Pizza